 Skip physical contact

-While it may have been a few months since you’ve seen some family members, now is not the time for hugs, kisses and handshakes with people who don’t live with you.
-Getting too close to people outside your household increases everyone’s chances of getting COVID-19.
-Older relatives and those with compromised immune systems may be particularly vulnerable, but anyone can catch COVID-19.
-If we work together, we can limit our exposure.
+While it may have been a long time since you’ve seen some family members, now is not the time for unvaccinated people to exchange hugs, kisses and handshakes with members of another household.
+Getting too close to people outside of your household increases everyone’s chances of getting COVID-19.
+Unvaccinated older relatives and those with compromised immune systems may be particularly vulnerable, but anyone can become infected with COVID-19.

-Going home for the holidays may be difficult this year, but think about the new possibilities it opens up!
-If you can’t be with the ones you love in person, consider these alternatives to in-person holiday gatherings.
+If you can’t be with the ones you love in person, consider these alternatives to an in-person gathering.

 Eat together virtually

-Set up your phone, tablet or computer at a spot at your holiday table and encourage your family and friends to connect via video.
+Set up your phone, tablet or computer and encourage your family and friends to connect via video.
 It won’t be exactly the same as being together, but you will still be able to experience familiar sights and sounds.
 Coupled with tasting and smelling traditional foods, the full experience will help you remember past holidays together and allow you to make plans for future gatherings.
-If you live close to dear friends or family, consider baking an extra pie or special dish so your family can be presented at your loved ones’ meal.
+If you live close to dear friends or family, consider delivering a special dish so your family can be represented at your loved ones’ meal.